Ruthvik3009/Australian-Job-Market-Intelligence/README.md

 # Australian-Job-Market-Intelligence
-Comparative analysis of Data Analyst and Data Scientist job demand using Python

-# Data Analyst vs Data Scientist
+## Data Analyst vs Data Scientist

 # Project Overview
-This project analyzes real-world Australian job postings to compare demand, skills, and hiring trends for Data Analyst and Data Scientist roles.
+This project presents a comparative analysis of real-world Australian job postings to understand hiring demand, required skills, and role-based differences between **Data Analyst** and **Data Scientist** positions.

-# The goal is to understand:
+The objective is to help job seekers and students make data-driven decisions about skill development and career paths.

+## Key Objectives
-- Which roles are more in demand
+- Identify which roles are more in demand
-- What skills employers are looking for
+- Analyze the most in-demand technical skills
-- How job requirements differ between roles
+- Compare job requirements across roles
+- Understand location-based hiring trends

 # Tools & Technologies
 - Python